RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 #### Process for updating NPMs
 To update packages in bulk there are 2 pre-defined paths, "basic" and "core".

-> It is **highly discouraged** that you rely on updating the `yarn.lock` file only.
+> It is **highly discouraged** that you rely on updating ANY `lock` file ONLY.
 This creates long-term issues when NPM references in `package.json` potentially require specific
 > dependencies, or have built around specific package functionality that could be inadvertently altered by updating a dependencies' dependency.

 ##### Basic NPM updates